 - 2. Next, the utility checks whether ServiceNow is able to accept an import at this time: - It checks whether a record in Scheduled Data Imports, and another in Data Sources, have been created by the integration application.
-(Links to the relevant pages where you can inspect the records in ServiceNow are under Flexera Integration > Advanced in integration application 5.x and in integration app 4.x under FlexNet Manager Suite > Advanced.) - It ensures that no prior import is already in process, checking that there is no record in the Import Runs table or the Import Transactions table that are incomplete (that is, have a State other than Succeeded or Failed).
+(Links to the relevant pages where you can inspect the records in ServiceNow are under Flexera Integration > Advanced.) - It ensures that no prior import is already in process, checking that there is no record in the Import Runs table or the Import Transactions table that are incomplete (that is, have a State other than Succeeded or Failed).
 Both lists are available for inspection in the FlexNet Manager Suite Integration History group.